-To understand any operating system it’s very important to understand the architecture of the OS and the different components and how do they communicate with each other.
-As you can see from the architecture diagram shown above, the monolithic kernel is a very old and basic operating system that perform tasks like batch processing, file transfer, etc. it works as a virtual machine and takes control over all the hardware components.
+To understand any operating system, it’s essential to understand the architecture of the OS and the different components and how they communicate with each other.
+As you can see from the architecture diagram above, the monolithic kernel is a very old and basic operating system that performs tasks like batch processing, file transfer, etc. It works as a virtual machine and controls all the hardware components.

-Key things to notice in Monolithic kernel architecture is
+Key things to notice in the architecture are:

-- All the hardware components which are needed for processing is embedded inside the kernel.
+- All the hardware components needed for processing are embedded inside the kernel.

 - Since all the components are present inside the kernel, they can communicate with each other directly and also with the kernel.

-- It can handle very limited resources and are ideal for performing smaller tasks.
+- It can handle minimal resources and are ideal for performing smaller tasks.

-- It can load modules dynamically, dynamically loadable modules incur a very small overhead as compared to build the module into the operating system image.
+- It can load modules dynamically; dynamically loadable modules incur a very small overhead compared to building the module into the operating system image.

 - It also helps to keep the amount of code running in kernel space to a minimum.

-This kernel has a very simple architecture and that makes it so easy to work and understand.
-It also requires less code to write a monolithic kernel than other kernels like Microkernel. monolithic kernel leverages one address space running in kernel mode for its functioning with all of the kernel and device drivers.
-The main advantage of this approach is effective especially with the x86 architecture was switching a task is an expensive operation.
+This kernel has straightforward architecture makes it easy to work and understand.
+Writing a monolithic kernel requires less code than other kernels like microkernels.
+The leverages one address space running in kernel mode for its functioning with all kernel and device drivers.
+The main advantage of this approach is effectiveness, especially with the x86 architecture, as switching a task is an expensive operation.

 What can you do with Monolithic Kernel?